Disqualification (DQ) Topics

 - International Students during and after the DQ process

 - If the student is an F-1 or J-1 international student, they must notify their SISS advisor that they have been recommended for disqualification.
-If the student is disqualified, they need to contact SISS immediately to discuss how disqualification will affect their status, and to review options (i.e grace period, leaving the U.S., possible transfer, etc.).
+If the student is disqualified, they need to contact SISS immediately to discuss how disqualification will affect their status, and to review options (i.e grace period, leaving the U.S., possible transfer of I-20, etc.).

 - Employment during the DQ process